Ocramius/OcraServiceManager/README.md

 phpunit
 ```

+## Contributing

+Please consider that any pull requests will be accepted only if:

+ * code coverage on newly introduced code is >= 90%
+ * the performance impact is acceptable (please run the performance test suite and attach
+   its report to the pull request itself)

 ## Known limitations:

  * Currently only replaces only the main `service_manager` of your application.
  * Service proxies are useless if you initialize them via service initializers, since any call
    to a method of the proxy itself will initialize it.